apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>periodic probe of the service readiness.
+<p>Defines a periodic probe of the service readiness.
-controller will perform postReadyHooks of BackupScript.spec.restore after the service readiness when readinessProbe is configured.</p>
+The controller will perform postReadyHooks of BackupScript.spec.restore after the service readiness when readinessProbe is configured.</p>
 </td>
 </tr>
 </tbody>